About our staff

 In the field, I direct the University of Edinburgh-Apolline Project excavations at the Roman city of Aeclanum in the Irpinia region of inland Campania, with Dr Ferdinando De Simone (Apolline Project).
 This project examines the urban devoplment and palaeoenvironment of the site from the pre-Roman to late antique periods.
 We have now finished full excavations and are working on the post-excavation stage of the project.
 I am also a staff member of the University of Oxford and New York University excavations at Aphrodisias in Turkey, where I have been working in recent years with Prof. Andrew Wilson on the publication of the excavations in the so-called Place of Palms.
+I am starting a new project on the late antique North Temenos House at the site.
 I have previously worked on, and I am now involved in the publication of, the University of Oxford and INP excavations at Utica in Tunisia.

 Earthen Empire: Earth and Turf Building in the Roman North West (Leverhulme Trust RPG-2018-223) - PI, with Dr Chris Beckett (CI), Dr Tanja Romankiewicz (RA), and Dr Riley Snyder (RA)